High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Plain Language Summary

 \section{Plain Language Summary}

-Advanced computer models are increasingly used to predict weather and climate.
-While powerful, these models often face challenges such as becoming unstable over long periods or being too expensive to run at high detail.
-Researchers recently developed LUCIE, a data-driven climate model that accurately and computationally efficiently predicts climate trends for over 1000 years.
-However, LUCIE provides forecasts at low resolution, which are not detailed enough for local climate assessments needed by communities and policymakers.
-In our study, we adopt a data-driven super-resolution framework to transform LUCIE's low-resolution predictions into high-resolution fields.
-We use advanced artificial intelligence techniques that take coarse climate data and produce high-resolution outputs suitable for regional climate studies.
-We test our models rigorously using real-world data and compared their performance using various quality measures.
-Our results show that this method accurately preserves large-scale climate features while providing detailed local information, offering a pathway to detailed climate planning and adaptation efforts.
+Data-driven models are increasingly used to predict atmospheric weather and climate.
+While powerful, these models often face challenges such as instability over long simulations or high cost at high resolution.
+LUCIE is a data-driven climate emulator that produces stable, computationally efficient climate trajectories for more than 1000 years, but only at low spatial resolution---too coarse for the local climate assessments needed by communities and policymakers.
+In this study, we use a data-driven super-resolution framework to transform LUCIE's low-resolution outputs into high-resolution fields.
+We compare diffusion-based and deterministic neural-network downscalers, evaluate them rigorously against reanalysis data using climatology, spectra, and ensemble-calibration metrics, and show that this method preserves large-scale climate features while adding detailed local structure.
+We also document its current limitations: the downscaled ensembles are not yet well calibrated, some bias remains even with a perfect coarse input, and the underlying emulator presently produces stationary climates rather than forced future projections.
+The approach is therefore a promising step toward, rather than a finished tool for, high-resolution climate planning and adaptation.